unoplatform/uno.extensions/doc/Learn/Maui/ThirdParty-GrialKit.md

 </configuration>
 ```

-1. In the project file (csproj) for MauiEmbeddingApp.Mobile update the `ApplicationTitle` and `ApplicationId` properties with those retrieved earlier from the zip file.
+1. In the project file (csproj) for GrialKitApp.Mobile update the `ApplicationTitle` and `ApplicationId` properties with those retrieved earlier from the zip file.

 1. Expand out the MauiEmbeddingApp.Mobile project and locate the Main.Android.cs file.
 Change the Label property of the ApplicationAttribute from `@string/ApplicationName` to the ApplicationTitle retrieved earlier from the zip file.